How to Bring Guests Back From The Dead With Customer Loyalty Analytics

 In the specific example we are about to explore, the restaurant in question uses the customer loyalty solution offered by Toast.
-They have tried other customer loyalty programs in the past, but the POS tie-in and the value of the customer loyalty analytics available has made this the most effective option for them.
+They had tried another customer loyalty program in the past, but the POS tie-in and the value of the customer loyalty analytics available have made this the most effective option for them.

 The rich insights you stand to gain from Toast’s customer loyalty analytics will revolutionize your customer retention efforts and grow your bottom line: restaurant-goers who participate in Toast loyalty programs spend, on average, 39% more than non-loyalty guests.

-Here’s how the platform works: when customers pay their bill, the system asks if they would like to join your restaurant’s customer loyalty program.
+Here’s how the platform works: during a customer interaction, the POS system asks if they would like to join your restaurant’s customer loyalty program.

 The program is points-driven and takes very little effort upfront to sign up; it likewise takes very little ongoing effort for the customer to add points to their account and redeem points for rewards in your restaurant.

-One of the benefits customers will enjoy about participating in a Toast-hosted customer loyalty program is that once they achieve a certain number of points, they receive a dollar amount credit that they can apply to their next restaurant visit.
-This tactic of transitioning points into redeemable dollar credits will make your restaurant guests visit in again and again.
+One of the benefits customers will enjoy about participating in a Toast-hosted customer loyalty program is that once they achieve a certain number of points, they receive a dollar amount of credit that they can apply to their next restaurant visit.
+This tactic of transitioning points into redeemable dollar credits over a period of time will make your restaurant guests visit again and again.

 Every time guests on your customer loyalty program visit your restaurant and pay for their meal, either the print, digital, or email receipt produced by the POS will clearly state how many points they obtained from the current visit and how many are needed for the next reward redemption.

-Guests also have the ability to log in to your restaurant's loyalty program online and check their balance for themselves.
+Guests also can log in to your restaurant's loyalty program online and check their balance for themselves.
 The URL for your restaurant's customer loyalty program is: